Have you read the General module, completed the test and printed your safe@work General Award of Attainment?

-The Electrical and Electronics Module should be done
+The Electrical and Electronics module should be done after the General module.

 Within this industry, you may be involved in a range of work activities such as using measuring instruments, soldering, using hand, power and specialist tools and constructing circuits.